 must be used.
 A record of any and all repairs / rebuilds to all motors is to be entered into the log

-book, signed, dated and stamped by the authorised service centre or TEKA engine sealer.
+book, signed, dated and stamped by the TEKA engine sealer.

-A list of Authorised Briggs & Stratton Service Centres is set out at Clause 46.17.4.

 At race scrutineering, the driver is to present the engine with an undamaged seal and the engine

-198 Australian Karting Association Inc

 with log book, showing the matching engine serial number, seal number, stamp and signature

 of the authorised TEKA engine sealer, who sealed the engine.
 This procedure helps to reduce